thomas-darling/gulp-translate/readme.md

  * Note that if rejected with an instance of Error, it will be re-thrown.
  * @param id The id for which content should be returned.
  * @param filePath The file path, relative to the base path, for the file.
  * @returns The content, a promise for the content, or undefined.
+Note that
+ * if the content is resolved to null, it will be ignored, and the missing
+ * content handling will not be applied.
+This is useful for partial imports,
+ * where you want to selectively suppress warnings or errors for content that
+ * is known to be missing.
  */
 type MissingContentHandler =
     (id: string, filePath: string) => string|Promise<string>|undefined;